 P.S Read my Bondi to Coogee coastal walk blog for details 🙂

 They say, “double bay double pay”.
-This is an upscale area where you will come across a lot of fancy restaurants/bars/lounges.
+This is an upscale area where you will come across a lot of fancy restaurants, bars, and lounges.
 There is only one place here that has no lockout time and it’s called the Sheaf.
 Don’t forget to dress up when you go here!

 Usually tourists go to Manly from Circular Quay on a 30 minute ferry ride.
 Manly is a suburb so it has a life of its own with everything that you need.
 The beach is quite nice and not as crowded as Bondi.
 A lot of people go here for surfing lessons just because the waves are calmer here.
 On the other side, you will notice Shelly beach.
-It’s named shelly because instead of sand it’s actually all shells.
-Australians are very creative with their naming.
-I like Shelly beach more because it’s actually by a bay.
-You can go snorkelling or just swim around in the water.
+It’s named Shelly because instead of sand on the beach, it’s mainly all shells.
+I like Shelly beach more because it’s right by the bay.
+You can go snorkeling or just swim around in the water.
 Water is warm during summers and waves are completely calm.
-You can go on a stroll and hike a little hill where you will notice a viewpoint.
+You can go on a stroll around this area.

 I am so biased when it comes to Glebe because I actually lived there and so did most of my friends.
 Glebe is super lively and you will get a hippie feel.
 Glebe has a mall of its own, all kinds of restaurants which give you a taste of the world, chocolate cafes, regular cafes, bars with live music!
-Glebe also has a park called the Black wattle bay.
+Glebe also has a park called the Black Wattle Bay.
 It is such a nice and peaceful park to go to.
-People also take their dogs for walks there and so you will come across many cute dogs.
+People also take their dogs for walks there so you’ll come across many cute dogs.
 Also, watch out for those flying foxes!
-They are everywhere in Glebe!
-(Especially during the summer)
+They are everywhere in Glebe! (especially during the summer).